Playback and Options

 The same logic applies to Visibility Keys.
 Selecting them accidentally by drawing a selection rectangle around the Position parameter could cause several layers to disappear.
 That's why this option is OFF by default.

-Here again, if your goal is to remove a large number of Visibility keys by working directly with block handles located in the Dope sheet, this option can be very useful.
+Here again, if your goal is to remove a large number of Visibility keys by working directly with block handles located in the dope sheet, this option can be very useful.

 Note